Author has written 20 stories for Harry Potter, Psych, Alias, Supernatural, Once Upon a Time, and Chuck.

 Show your support for the Twin Exchange!
 Copy and Paste this to your profile!

-TV Shows: Alias, Heroes, Psych, White Collar, Chuck, Glee, Supernatural, Warehouse 13, Once Upon a Time, Once Upon a Time in Wonderland, Castle, Revenge, Sleepy Hollow, Grimm, Marvel's Agents of S.H.I.E.L.D., Doctor Who, Torchwood, Sarah Jane Adventures, Merlin, Downton Abbey, Broadchurch, Arrow, Revolution, Bones, House, NCIS, NCIS: LA, Law & Order: SVU, Law & Order: UK, JONAS, Sonny with a Chance, Power Rangers
+TV Shows: Alias, Heroes, Psych, White Collar, Chuck, Glee, Supernatural, Warehouse 13, Once Upon a Time, Once Upon a Time in Wonderland, Castle, Revenge, Sleepy Hollow, Grimm, Marvel's Agents of S.H.I.E.L.D., Marvel's Agent Carter, Doctor Who, Torchwood, Sarah Jane Adventures, Merlin, Downton Abbey, Broadchurch, Gracepoint, Arrow, The Flash, Bones, House, NCIS, NCIS: LA, NCIS: NO, Law & Order: SVU, Law & Order: UK, JONAS, Sonny with a Chance, Power Rangers

 Movies: The Princess Bride, Star Wars, Indiana Jones, Harry Potter, Pirates of the Caribbean, Lord of the Rings, the Hobbit trilogy, It's a Wonderful Life, Beauty and the Beast, Aladdin, Lion King, Enchanted, Tangled, Frozen, Hocus Pocus, Somewhere in Time, Dirty Dancing, A Knight's Tale, The Brothers Grimm, The Imaginarium of Doctor Parnassus, Anything from the Marvel Cinematic Universe